The expectation value of the number of loops and the left-passage probability in the double-dimer model: Introduction

 The central idea of this paper is to use the fermionic representation of the dimer model to give us a tool for direct study of the CLEs and in fact, to utilize this connection for the exact calculation of certain invariants and correlators.

 This paper is organized as follows.
 In section \ref{grassmann}, we review the fermionic representation of the dimer model on the square lattice.
 We introduce our method, strongly based on \cite{hp}, and perform the calculation of the partition function of the dimer model on a rectangular domain with free and cylindrical boundary conditions.
+Although the combinatorics we use is somewhat elementary, we give it in the appendix \ref{calculation}, since similar expressions appear over and over in the sequence.
+A connection to Chebyshev polynomials is also justified here.
 In section \ref{annulus}, we look at loops around a cylinder and find the distribution of the number of nontrivial loops, which is identical to the previously known result \cite{kenyondouble}.
 By approximating the result for a very long cylinder, a connection to the Coulomb gas is established.
-In section \ref{loopssurrounding}, we calculate the expectation value of loops surrounding two points, which in the scaling limit, is in accordance with that of CLE$_4$ and so with that of the level lines of the GFF at certain heights.
+In section \ref{loopssurrounding}, we calculate the expectation value of the number of loops surrounding two points, which in the scaling limit, is in accordance with the prediction of the relation between double-dimer loop ensembles, CLE$_4$ and the level lines of the GFF at certain heights.
 We also compute the one-point function and comment on the calculation of some related observables.
+Otherwise mentioned, all loops are unoriented in this paper.
 In section \ref{monomer}, we revisit the boundary monomer-dimer problem and calculate the partition function in the presence of two and four monomers, and a single monomer on the boundary.
 We can particularly check the latter to be in agreement with the result in \cite{allegra}.
 In section \ref{leftpassage}, the left-passage probability is addressed and we find the approximation of the result for a very large lattice consistent with what is expected for the chordal SLE$_4$ on a rectangular domain.
 Some less relevant, but still useful formulas have been moved to the appendix \ref{useful}.
 We also obtain a hitherto unknown series identity in the appendix \ref{seriesformula}.